ferro-dev/dotfiles/zsh/README.md

 ## Configuration

 I keep a copy of my `.zshrc` in this directory, replace yours or steal whatever you want from it.
 We're done here.

+Of note: I had to fuck about with my git config after installing Starship.
+Might add details once I understand it more.